utkjad/coding_sprint/README.md

       { product: { id: 'cb807f20', price: 13 }, revenue: 975 } ]

 ------------------------------------------------------------------------
-EXPLANATION AND REMARKS
+EXPLANATION
 ------------------------------------------------------------------------
+1. Extra files -
-1. 3_relationships.jpeg - diagram expressing the relationships of the data
-2. output.txt - contains output of the question 1 and question 5
+	3_relationships.jpeg - diagram expressing the relationships of the data output.txt - contains output of the question 1 and question 5
+2. How to run program
+	python inventory.py

+Explaination and proofs
+[Question 1] Answer of the program varifies with example of the output for day nine.

+[Question 2] [Question 3] [Question 4] Can be tested by creating subset of given data, and unittesting on the subset patched data.
+However, considering small scale of data, using small scripts will also help in evaluation of results.

+[Question 5] Ideally, the solution may need a verified testing data or subset of the given data(similar to TREC).
+We can get list of items purchase on n^th day.
+Compare it with output for n-1^th day.
+However, it will require a strong learned model.
+For small datasets like these, writing small scripts to tweak values can help as well.
+Example - decreasing values of usability, incresing cost of ingredients; significantly decreased ranking of the same (which is desired behavior)